sendgrid/smtpapi-go/USAGE.md

 <a name="batches"></a>
 ## Batches

 Batches are a great way to group a collection of scheduled items for sending.
-It allows you to cancel scheduled emails, and provides more control over the emails.
+It allows you to cancel the scheduled emails, and provides more control over the emails.

 The batch ID can be set using the `header.AddBatchId` method.
-You must have generated the batch ID first through the API.
+You must have generated the batch ID first with the help of the API.

 ```go
 header.AddBatchId("HkJ5yLYULb7Rj8GKSx7u025ouWVlMgAi") // Adds a previously generated batch ID to the emails